RakePants/nerdless/README.md

 An AI chat bot for Telegram groups with 3 presets and an ability to participate in continious dialogues.

 ## About
 The bot has 3 presets: toxic, sad, vulgar.
-These can be switched in a chat by user with a help of commands anytime.
+These can be switched in a chat a by user with a help of commands anytime.

 It can automatically respond to random messages.
 You can force a conversation with the bot by mentioning it.